tomaz-suller/PoliLEG/README.md

 Therefore, any software must be specifically designed to only use these instructions.
-As this processor was developed for educational purposes, the supplied software (`fibonacci.dat`) and (`gcd.dat`) were handwritten in LEGv8 Assembly and then manually converted to machine code.
+As this processor was developed for educational purposes, the supplied software (`fibonacci` and `gcd`) were handwritten in LEGv8 Assembly and then manually converted to machine code.

 ### Copying standalone components
 Any component is avaliable for use in other projects